Rule of Reason Analysis Using Prima-Facia Evidence of Fraud and Violations of Antitrust and Federal Regulations

 Case Example – Moda Health

 Moda Health’s contracts deviate from state, federal, and industry guidelines and best practices.
-Based on an evaluation, this deviation has a probable to almost certain moderate or catastrophic impact on public employees under the Oregon Education Benefits Board (OEBB) and Public Employee Benefit Board (PEBB).
-The Moda contract is an uncontrolled experiment at best.
-The contract offered by Moda Health represents an uncontrolled experiment at best, with a high potential for fraud.
-Independent oversight is already a standard practice in systems but not yet in Healthplans, which control these systems, especially where Healthplans are paid with taxpayer dollars.
+Based on evaluation, this deviation has a probable to almost certain moderate or catastrophic impact on public employees under the Oregon Education Benefits Board (OEBB) and Public Employee Benefit Board (PEBB).
+The Moda contract is an uncontrolled experiment at best, with a high potential for fraud.
+Independent oversight is already a standard practice in healthcare systems but not yet for Healthplans, which seek control of those systems.
+Independent oversight is especially necessary where Healthplans are paid with taxpayer dollars.

 Importance of Independent Oversight

 To mitigate these unethical, illegal, or immoral practices, the implementation of independent oversight is crucial.
 Independent Certified Internal Auditors (CIAs) must be appointed to oversee Healthplan practices, ensuring that they adhere to ethical standards and legal requirements.
-These auditors should report directly to the Board of Directors or a duly appointed Audit Ethics Committee, and not to Healthplan management, to maintain their independence.
-They must also provide quarterly reports to stakeholders, offering transparency and accountability in the Healthplan’s operations.
+These auditors should report directly to a Healhplan’s Board of Directors or a duly appointed Audit Ethics Committee, not to Healthplan management, to maintain auditors’ independence.
+Their must also be quarterly reports to stakeholders, assuring transparency and accountability in Healthplan operations.

 The Role of Ethical and Legal Review